Installations and Migrations

 Now that you have successfully installed Email Marketer, here are some setup tips to get the best performance and reliability out of the software:

-1. Enter your SMTP server details (/Settings/Email Settings) – if you do not have an SMTP server, we recommend contacting your hosting provider or contact us and we can provide you some recommendations.
+1. Enter your SMTP server details (/Settings/Email Settings) – if you do not have an SMTP server or 3rd party provider, we recommend contacting your hosting provider or contact us and we can provide you some recommendations.
 The default mail settings are used primarily for diagnostics and testing and may end up resulting in partial sends or general poor deliverability.

 2. Set up cron on your server (/Settings/Cron Settings) – your webhost should be able to help with setting a cron job on your server.